LinguistAgent Technical Report: A Reflective Multi-Model Platform for Automated Linguistic Annotation: The Functions of LinguistAgent

 \subsection{The Reviewer Agent}

-The Reviewer acts as a senior supervisor, and can be activated by turning on Reviewer Mode.
-It receives the original text and the Annotator's output.
-It evaluates the labels against the Codebook, identifying false positives or missed instances.
-If discrepancies are found, the Reviewer provides a ``Critique'' and generates a ``Revised Text,'' completing the self-correction loop (see Fig. \ref{fig:reasoning}).
+The Reviewer can be activated by turning on Reviewer Mode and choosing another model, which serves to check the annotations.
+It receives the original raw data and the Annotator's annotated data, identifying false positives or missed instances.
+If discrepancies are found, the Reviewer provides a \textit{Critique} and generates a \textit{Revised Text}.